 About the Author

 By age five, Harriet Denison was devouring the exciting pages of National Geographic Magazine.
-Smitten by photos like those of Huli Wigmen in Papua New Guinea, she studied their exotic costumes, nose plugs and bright feathers and the world opened to her.
+Smitten by photos like those of Huli Wigmen in Papua New Guinea, she studied their fascinating garments, nose plugs and bright feathers and the world opened to her.

 This website is based on those international birding trips.